node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 The BeagleBoneBlack already has Node.js baked into it's OS, so some of these tips are optional.

+**Note**: The latest Debian Jessie build for BeagleBoneBlack is not yet supported, as it breaks the nodes that allows access to the GPIO pins.

 <div class="doc-callout">
-<em>Note:</em> we are soon deprecating Node v0.8 support - these instructions only apply to the
-Debian versions of BeagleBoneBlack. <a href="http://beagleboard.org/latest-images">http://beagleboard.org/latest-images</a>
+These instructions only apply to the Debian versions of BeagleBoneBlack. <a href="http://beagleboard.org/latest-images">http://beagleboard.org/latest-images</a>
 </div>